-- 1. If "Blocking function" DIP-switch is ON, activation is blocked if BI1 is active. - 2.
-Activates only if channel is set to light only mode or if overcurrent signal (I>) is ON. - 3.
-If "Fast /CBFP" DIP-switch is set to CBFP mode, channel must be set to light only mode or any overcurrent signal (I>) must be active for output activation to occur.
-If "Fast / CBFP" is set to FAST mode, no current signal is required. - 4.
+- 1. Activates only if channel is set to light only mode or if overcurrent signal (I>) is ON. - If "Fast /CBFP" DIP-switch is set to CBFP mode, channel must be set to light only mode or overcurrent signal (I>) must be active for output activation to occur.
+If "Fast / CBFP" is set to FAST mode, no current signal is required. - 3.
 Activates only if overcurrent signal (I>) is ON.